SalomonRemi/BraveNewWorld_ST/BraveNewWorld_Unity/Assets/Tools/AmplifyOcclusion/Readme.txt

   Software

-    Unity 5+
+    Unity 5.6.0+

 Quick Guide

   1) Select and apply “Image Effects/Amplify Occlusion” to your main camera.
-  2) Adjust the intensity and radius.
+  2) Adjust the Intensity and Radius.
   3) Adjust the blur values until you are satisfied with the results.

 Documentation